cci-ucb/sensitive_communities/docs/README.md

 ## ***DO NOT SHARE.
 NOT FOR PUBLIC.***

-This page shows 24 mutually exclusive combinations of vulnerable population and displacement pressure used to define sensitive communities.
+This page shows a number of mutually exclusive combinations of vulnerable population and displacement pressures used to define sensitive communities.
 Click on the **Scenario Link** to view the respective map.
-Each scenario is defined by 2 or 3 vulnerability measures and at least 1 of 2 displacement measures.
 The variables are defined below in the codebook followed by the map links to each scenario.

 ## Variable Codebook